Ridgefield NWR - Waterfowl Regulations

 the 10:00 lottery all additional arriving hunters will select blinds

-on a first-come, first-served basis behind the stand-by and 10:00
+on a first-come, first-served basis behind the wait line.

 (7) Failure to comply with any State/Federal regulation or specific